Service Delivery Obligations

 Providers performing hospital services must issue a written discharge summary and/or transfer summary, for a hospital discharge of a CDCR patient back to the appropriate CDCR institution, skilled nursing facility (SNF), or DJJ facility.

-The discharge or transfer summary precedes or accompanies the CDCR patient1 when discharged.
+The discharge or transfer summary precedes or accompanies the CDCR patient when discharged.
 The discharge and transfer summary must be signed by a physician and include the following essential information:

-Providers must give the Institution CEO/CME or the DJJ CMO a full, dictated or written formal discharge summary within three days of the CDCR patient1 discharge in all cases.
+Providers must give the institution chief executive officer (CEO)/chief medical officers (CMO) or the DJJ* CMO a full, dictated or written formal discharge summary within three days of the CDCR patient discharge in all cases.
 The discharge and/or transfer summary should include the staff physician's recommendations for continuance of care for the CDCR patient.